3/2 magic-angle quantization rule of flat bands in twisted bilayer graphene and relationship with the Quantum Hall effect: Introduction

 Importantly, the wave function is reminiscent of a quantum hall wave function because is described in terms of Jacobi theta functions such as in the quantum hall effect wave function \cite{Tarnpolsky2019,Ledwidth2020,Ledwith2021}.
-This hidden wave function is important to understand because leads to particular localization properties, orbital current, density wave function distribution and symmetries of the pseudo-magnetic gauge fields.
-Yet, exactly how this analogy arises was not clear, as no connection between the quantum harmonic oscillator and the TBG hamiltonian was ever found.
+This hidden wave function is important to understand because leads to particular localization properties, orbital current, density wave function distribution, and symmetries of the pseudo-magnetic gauge fields.
+Yet, exactly how this analogy arises was not clear as no connection between the quantum harmonic oscillator and the TBG hamiltonian was ever found.
 Tarnopolsky et. al. also found that magic angles were quantized but no explanation was provided for this fact \cite{Tarnpolsky2019}.
-Here we solve both problems and moreover, we find that in fact the zero flat band modes converge into coherent Landau levels.
-As we will discuss, this is done by using boundary layer differential equations theory and squaring the Hamiltonian \cite{Naumis2021,Naumis2022,2022Mizoguchi,Hatsugai2021,2022Krishanu}.\\
+Thus there were two open questions related to the same problem.
+The present work shows how these two questions relate to each other, and also answers them.
+Moreover, we find that in fact, the zero flat band modes converge into coherent Landau levels.
+As we will discuss, this is done by using boundary layer differential equations theory and squaring the Hamiltonian \cite{Naumis2021,Naumis2022}, a process that has also been used in supersymmetry \cite{2022Mizoguchi,Hatsugai2021,2022Krishanu}.\\